 And yet, experiences show that unprepared deaths leave tremendous amounts of burdens to those left behind.
 These burdens are not limited to emotional burdens but also include burdensome tasks like loads of paper works, bills to pay, intestate settlements to name a few.
 Presently, not planning for death is IMPRACTICAL.
 Though, we cannot choose how we are going to die, we can however plan how everything will work out after we go.

 The first thing to consider when you are preparing for the inevitable is to get life insurance.
 It assures you that your family will not be left with nothing.
 It assures your loved-ones who are left behind that they are taken care of financially especially while they are adjusting to their loss.
-For more information on life insurance check out this article Life Insurance 101.

 Prepare a will